 Managing a flagship product isn't everyone's cup of tea.
+You need to know right metrics to track.

 Ready for another successful product launch?